genneko/freebsd-install-on-zfs/README.md

 - ZFSBOOT_GELI_ENCRYPTION

     Set this to non-empty value (e.g. 1) when you want to use whole disk encryption with GELI.
-Default is none (empty string).
+Default is none.

 - __ZFSBOOT_DATASETS__